 - elimination of organizational barriers and pooling the experience of multidisciplinary ML-specialists.

 Thus, speaking about pros of MLOps, another great plus is that the following aspects of ML operations can be optimized using MLOps:

 - unify the release cycle of machine learning models and software products created on their basis;

 - automate testing of Machine Learning artifacts, such as data validation, testing of the ML model itself and its integration into a production solution;

-- implement agile principles in machine learning projects;
+- implement agile principles in ML projects;

 - support machine learning models and datasets for them in CI / CD / CT systems;